davewatters/syncro-ireland/README.md

     ~~- Balsamiq was used to create the [wireframes](https://github.com/) during the design process.~~

 ## - Testing -
+-   ### UX Goals, User Stories
+    -   #### As a first time user...
+        - I want to easily understand the main purpose of the site and learn more about the organisation
+        -  I want to be able to easily navigate throughout the site to find content
+        -  I want to find their social media links to follow event news

+    -   #### Returning Visitor Goals
+        As a returning visitor...
+        -  I want to be able to easily register my interest in attending an event
+        -  I want to find the best way to get in contact with the organisers with any questions or suggestions I may have
+        -  I want to find community links

+    -   #### Frequent User Goals
+        As a frequent user...

+        -  I want to to see if there are any new events happening
+        -  I want to to see if there are any updates on a forthcoming event
+        -  I want to see any new photos or videos of previous events or realted acitivites

 -  ### Code Validation
     The [W3C Markup Validator](https://validator.w3.org/#validate_by_uri) and [W3C CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) services were used to validate every page of the project for syntax errors.
 All validation was re-run after fixing the errors shown below to ensure that no futher errors or warnings existed.